Coronavirus Update: Wednesday 20 May 2020

 Online and Home Learning – Important Information

-It is essential that you check your college emails (and the college web-site) on a very frequent (at least daily) basis and that you follow all instructions of your teachers and pastoral mentor.
+It is essential that you check your college emails (and the college web-site) on a frequent (daily) basis and that you follow all instructions from your teachers and pastoral mentor.

 If you have forgotten the password to your college account, you can reset it using the password management tool.

 We realise that the extraordinary circumstances caused by the COVID-19 virus will be making some of you anxious.
 If you are feeling very unwell, either mentally or physically, you should seek medical advice via NHS 111 or your GP.
 You can find other important safeguarding information and tips for managing your mental well-being here

 Please continue to follow government advice during the days/weeks ahead.
 And please continue to find ways of staying in touch with your friends and family, even if you are required to self-isolate.

 We are very much looking forward to seeing you all again in person when it is safe to do so.
 For now though, we must all continue to do the best that we can to support each other in these extremely unusual and challenging circumstances.